jpype-project/jpype/doc/userguide.rst

   Python private attributes.
 Private attributes handled by the default Python attribute handler allowing these attributes to be attached to to attach data to the Python handle.
 This data is invisible to Java and it is retained only on the Python instance.
-Thus if an object with Python meta data is passed to Java and Java returns the object, the new Python handle will not contain any of the attached data as this data was lost when the object was passed to Java.
+If an object with Python meta data is passed to Java and Java returns the object, the new Python handle will not contain any of the attached data as this data was lost when the object was passed to Java.